sockcymbal/QuestionImprover/README.md

 richer and more intricate web of understanding, or introducing new dimensions to the question.

 Consider pivoting to new lines of reasoning that promise to add valuable connections to this evolving thought network.

+The aim here is to foster a dynamic and evolving landscape of ideas, where each thought is connected, contributing to a deeper, more nuanced understanding of the original question.
 ```

 ## Prompt 6: Convergence on Best Individual Answer